iarsystems/bx-github-ci/README.md

 ### GitHub
 At GitHub, a private project repository, called __origin__ in the Git jargon, starts with a __master__ branch containing the __production__ code.

 The repository also contains a "recipe" for the workflow under `.github/workflows`.
 The recipe is written in the __YAML__ format and can be customized.
-We provided one simple example as base, although the [official documentation][gh-yml-doc-url] can help with further customizations.
+We provided one simple example as base, although the [official documentation][gh-yaml-doc-url] can help with further customizations.

 The repository will be configured to use one GitHub's [self-hosted runner][gh-shr-url].